aws-samples/startup-kit-templates/README.md

-# startup-kit-templates
+# AWS Startup Kit Templates

 The AWS Startup Kit CloudFormation templates create stacks to support well-architected workloads on AWS.
-Components include a VPC, a bastion host, and an (optional) relational database.
+Components include a VPC, a bastion host, and optionally a relational database and AWS Elastic Beanstalk app.

 The VPC template is the foundation for everything else.
 It creates a VPC that includes the following network resources: